fbpx

 It’s worth noting that there is a list of exceptions and exemptions to the reporting requirement, such as entities already subject to regular AML program requirements.
 Here are the exceptions that real estate professionals should keep in mind:

-• Tax-exempt entity exemption: Applies to organizations recognized under specific sections of the tax code (501(c), 527(e)(1), and 4947(a)), excluding homeowners associations, which must report to FinCEN due to not being covered under Section 528.
+• Tax-exempt entity exemption: Applies to organizations under tax code sections 501(c), 527(e)(1), and 4947(a).
+Homeowner’s associations must report to FinCEN, as they aren’t covered under Section 528.

 • Inactive entity exemption: This may apply to entities existing before January 1, 2020, not actively engaged in business, without foreign ownership, with no ownership changes in the past year or transactions over $1,000 in 12 months, and holding no assets.
 This exemption may be relevant for certain real estate investments and syndications.